The Survivors: These Trump officials have weathered controversies from the start – and are still here

 Ben Carson

-Ben Carson – the retired neurosurgeon and a 2016 Republican primary opponent to Trump – was tapped to join the Trump Cabinet as secretary of the Housing and Urban Development Department in 2017.
+Ben Carson – the retired neurosurgeon and a 2016 Republican primary opponent to Trump – was tapped to join the Trump Cabinet as secretary of Housing and Urban Development in 2017.
 As head of HUD, Carson has worked to roll back Obama-era rules, like one that mandated that single-sex homeless shelters funded by his department admit residents based on their stated gender identity instead of their sex at birth.

 But he’s also weathered mini-scandals, like the time The New York Times in 2018 reported that the department planned to purchase $31,561 on dining room furniture, forcing HUD to cancel the purchase.
 (The agency’s inspector general later cleared Carson of any misconduct.)
 During a humorous moment earlier this year, Democrats tore into Carson after a Democratic lawmaker during a congressional hearing asked him, “Do you know what an REO is?”
 Carson responded, "OREO?"
 The lawmaker shot back that she was talking about real estate owned properties, not cookies.